cujojs/meld/docs/reference.md

 myObject.doSomething(1, 2, 3); // Nothing logged
 ```

-When adding advice to functions and constructors, meld leaves the original function or constructor unmodified, and returns a *new function or constructor*.
+**NOTE:** When adding advice to functions and constructors, meld leaves the original function or constructor unmodified, and returns a *new function or constructor*.
 Thus, there is no need to "remove" advice.
 Simply discard the new function or constructor and use the original.

 # Advising Functions